 NeoDraw is a central gaming system for the issuance, sale and operation of DBGs.
-The proprietary technology of NeoDraw has been developed specifically for the iLottery market and is fully-integrated with the NeoSphere platform to facilitate the rapid implementation of DBGs as part of the complete turnkey solution.
+The proprietary technology of NeoDraw has been developed specifically for the iLottery market and online players and is fully-integrated with the NeoSphere platform to facilitate the rapid implementation of DBGs as part of the complete turnkey solution.